N0ticeMeSenpai/WebtechLecMidterm/README.md

               |
               __________ References - in a .txt format showing the links of websites that might help you to working the part of the website.

-              NOTE: ANY PERSONAL REASONS REGARDING NOT DOING THE PART OF HIS ACCOMPLISHMENTS ARE INVALID FOR DOING HIS PART IN THE WEBSITE WILL BE NOT TAKING ANY CREDIT ON THE PEER EVALUATION.
+NOTE: ANY PERSONAL REASONS REGARDING NOT DOING THE PART OF HIS ACCOMPLISHMENTS ARE INVALID AND YOU WILL BE NOT TAKING ANY CREDIT ON THE PEER EVALUATION.

 Any questions regarding this guidelines and clarifications regarding to the implementation of the website,please help yourself to personal ask the Group Representative to update this guidelines.